Marcos-Fernando/AnnoTEP/README.md

 > <br>
 >
 > <b>App Password for Gmail:</b> <br>
-> To generate an app password for Gmail, follow these steps:
+> To use Gmail securely, create an app-specific password:
-> 1. Go to your Google Account settings.
+> 1. Open your Google Account settings.
 > 2. Search for "App Passwords" in the search bar.
 > 3. Generate a new app password and use it in the MAIL_PASSWORD field.